Gamemodstudios/.github/profile/README.md

 ## Hi there 👋

-We make mods for various games including Minecraft
+We make mods for various games including:
+* Minecraft
 <!--

 **Here are some ideas to get you started:**